Saturday, 25 March 2017

 14th March 2017.

-I was on an official duty to Thirukadaiyur on 14th March 2017 and utilizing this opportunity visited this Danish Fort, which is about 7 KM from Thirukadaiyur.
-Tranquebar is the earliest Danish settlement and was once a sea port.
-This was also the headquarters of Collector for about 150 years.
-When Danes came Tharangambadi they felt that this place would be a potential trading centre.
-So Danish Admiral Ove Gjedde entered an agreement with the Thanjavur Nayak King Raghunatha Nayak and build this fort.
-The land was given for rent and allowed them to collect taxes from the villages near by Villages.
-The treaty was signed on a golden leaf and still available at Danish Royal Archives museum at Copenhagen.
-It was believed that this fort was built over a Portuguese Catholic Church where now Fort exists.
+I was on an official duty to Thirukadaiyur on 14th March 2017, and utilizing this opportunity, visited this Danish Fort, which is about 7 km from Thirukadaiyur.
+Tranquebar is the earliest Danish settlement and was once a seaport.
+This was also the headquarters of the Collector for about 150 years.
+When the Danes came to Tharangambadi, they felt that this place would be a potential trading centre.
+So, Danish Admiral Ove Gjedde entered into an agreement with the Thanjavur Nayak King Raghunatha Nayak and built this fort.
+The land was given for rent and allowed them to collect taxes from the villages nearby.
+The treaty was signed on a golden leaf and is still available at the Danish Royal Archives Museum in Copenhagen.
+It was believed that this fort was built over a Portuguese Catholic Church, where Fort now exists.

-The Danish fort otherwise called as Dansborg was constructed in the year 1620.
-Many parts are reconstructed several times latter.
-Once the sea was about 500 meters away from the fort wall.
-But now the east side on the wall is in the sea.
-The rampart wall is large in size surrounded on all four sides, with bastions at each cardinal points.
-The three sides of the rampart consists of Barracks, Ware House, Kitchen, Bar room, Kitchen, Jail and a hanging place.
-In the hanging place after the prisoner was hanged, arrangements are made to dispose the body in to sea through a tunnel.
+The Danish fort, otherwise called Dansborg, was constructed in the year 1620.
+Many parts are reconstructed several times later.
+Once, the sea was about 500 meters away from the fort wall.
+But now the east side of the wall is in the sea.
+The rampart wall is large in size, surrounded on all four sides, with bastions at each cardinal point.
+The three sides of the rampart consist of Barracks, a warehouse, a bar, a Kitchen Jail, and a hanging place.
+In the hanging place after the prisoner is hanged, arrangements are made to dispose of the body into to sea through a tunnel.

-On the eastern side facing the sea, there is a two story building with lower story had ware house and the upper story had the Church, Governor’s residence and rooms for the senior merchants.
+On the eastern side facing the sea, there is a two-story building with a lower story that has a warehouse, and the upper story has the Church, the Governor’s residence, and rooms for the senior merchants.
 The eastern side was fitted with canons at vantage points.
-The Fort was protected by the sea on the eastern side and moat was constructed around the fort.
-There is no moat now and the same was completely destroyed.
+The Fort was protected by the sea on the eastern side, and a moat was constructed around the fort.
+There is no moat now, and the same was completely destroyed.

-During British Period, the fort was not used since it was not a advantage place for them.
-After independence the fort was used as an inspection bungalow by the State Government till 1978.
-After this Tamil Nadu Government Archaeological Department had took over the fort and renovated three times ( 2001, 2011 and 2015-16 ).
-Now A Museum is functioning at the eastern side of the upper story building.
+During the British Period, the fort was not used since it was not an advantageous place for them.
+After independence, the fort was used as an inspection bungalow by the State Government till 1978.
+After this Tamil Nadu Government Archaeological Department took over the fort and renovated it three times (2001, 2011, and 2015-16).
+Now, A Museum is functioning on the eastern side of the upper-story building.

-The eastern 2 story building where Governors & Senior Merchants lodging and Church was functioned
+The eastern 2-story building, where the Governors' & Senior Merchants' lodging and the Church functioned

-The remains of fort wall now in the sea
+The remains of the fort wall are now in the sea

-Tunnel where the dead bodies are discharged in to sea
+The tunnel where the dead bodies are discharged into the sea

 Entrance

-The agreement between Thanjavur King Raghunatha Nayak and Danish
+The agreement between Thanjavur King Raghunatha Nayak and the Danish

 ---OM SHIVAYA NAMA---